Skip to content

 Coro detected a non-genuine copy of Windows on the device.

-Non-genuine Windows Copy is a vulnerability defined in the Device Posture tab of your Endpoint Devices configuration (see Managing your endpoint devices):
+Non-genuine Windows Copy is a vulnerability defined in the Device Posture tab of your Endpoint Devices configuration (see Device posture configuration):

 The following policy action can be applied: